Corridor (film)

-Corridor is a 2012 horror short film written, edited, directed by Saumin Mehta and produced by Rohit Gupta and Saumin Mehta.
+Corridor is a 2012 horror short film written, edited, and directed by Saumin Mehta and produced by Rohit Gupta and Saumin Mehta.
 The film was acquired for digital distribution by Pocket Films and subsequently released on YouTube in December of the same year.
 On October 23, 2014 NDTV Prime - India's prime national television channel broadcast the film nationwide.

 Plot

 Corridor is a short film about a young man, who on the way to his apartment one night, starts hearing uncanny sounds.
 Convinced that he is being followed, he starts to run in panic through those endless empty corridors, till he has nowhere to hide and waits for the mystery to unfold.